CrunchyData/postgres-operator/hugo/content/Installation/install-with-ansible/prerequisites.md

 ...
 ```

 Each install of the operator will create a corresponding directory in `$HOME/.pgo/<PGO NAMESPACE>` which will contain
 the TLS and `pgouser` client credentials.

 ## Deploying Grafana and Prometheus

 PostgreSQL clusters created by the operator can be configured to create additional containers for collecting metrics.
 These metrics are very useful for understanding the overall health and performance of PostgreSQL database deployments
 over time.
 The collectors included by the operator are:

-* Node Exporter - Host metrics where the PostgreSQL containers are running
 * PostgreSQL Exporter - PostgreSQL metrics

 The operator, however, does not install the necessary timeseries database (Prometheus) for storing the collected
 metrics or the front end visualization (Grafana) of those metrics.

 Included in these playbooks are roles for deploying Granfana and/or Prometheus.
 See the `inventory` file
 for options to install the metrics stack.

 {{% notice tip %}}